lynnpye/sl_triggers/src/sl_triggers_sltscripts.md

 An example would be:
 `$thread.variable1`

-For example, if ScriptA.ini is triggered, and calls ScriptB.ini, a thread scoped variable could be created in ScriptB.ini and still be available to ScriptA.ini once ScriptB.ini returns.
-Then if that same instance of ScriptA called ScriptC.ini, that ScriptC would also have access to the same thread scoped variables.
+For example, if ScriptA is triggered, and calls ScriptB, a thread scoped variable could be created in ScriptB and still be available to ScriptA once ScriptB returns.
+Then if that same instance of ScriptA called ScriptC, that ScriptC would also have access to the same thread scoped variables.

-But now suppose a completely different isntance of ScriptA.ini started via the same trigger.
-Any thread scoped variables from the other copy of ScriptA.ini, and any script it calls, will be unavailable to *this* instance of ScriptA.ini, and likewise for its thread scoped variables.
+But now suppose a completely different isntance of ScriptA started via the same trigger.
+Any thread scoped variables from the other copy of ScriptA, and any script it calls, will be unavailable to *this* instance of ScriptA, and likewise for its thread scoped variables.

 ### Target Scope
 Target scoped variables exist on any SLTScript running on the same target/Actor.